kmcgrath/mongo_cache_store/README.md

 MongoCacheStore uses pluggable backends to expose MongoDB as a cache store to ActiveSupport applications.
 Each backend allows the application to customize how the cache operates.
 Support is available for standard, capped and TTL collections.

+*WARNING* This gem is in the early stages of development and should be treated as such.
+Checking the version of the gem will help with what could be many changes to the backends, options, etc...

+While in beta, the major version will always be 0.
+The minor version will be increased for anything that breaks the current API.
+The patch version will be increased for all changes within a minor revision that add to or fix the currenr release without changing the how the gem is configured or used.

 ## Backends

 A Backend controls how MongoDB collections are used and manipulated as a cache store.